Demystifying Video Reasoning: Introduction

 Our key discovery challenges the prevailing Chain-of-Frames (CoF) hypothesis~\cite{wiedemer2025video, wu2025chronoedit}, which assumes that video reasoning unfolds sequentially across frames.
 Instead, we find that reasoning does not primarily operate along the temporal dimension.
 Rather, it emerges along the diffusion denoising steps, progressing throughout generation.
 We term this mechanism \textbf{Chain-of-Steps (CoS)}.
 This finding suggests a fundamentally different view of how diffusion-based video models reason.
 Due to bidirectional attention over the entire sequence, reasoning is performed across all frames simultaneously at each denoising step, with intermediate hypotheses progressively refined as the process unfolds.
 Qualitative analysis reveals intriguing dynamics.
-In early denoising steps, the model often entertains multiple possibilities (populating alternative trajectories or superimposing candidate outcomes) before gradually converging to a final solution in later steps.
+In early denoising steps, the model often entertains multiple possibilities, exploring alternative trajectories before progressively committing to one.
+Importantly, we view reasoning not as the mere coexistence of multiple possible outcomes, but as a directed process of selecting and refining a solution from among candidates.
 Moreover, noise perturbation analysis shows that disruptions at specific denoising steps significantly degrade performance, whereas frame-wise perturbations have a much weaker impact.
-Further information propagation analysis identifies that the conclusion primarily solidifies during the middle diffusion steps.
+Further information propagation analysis identifies that conclusions primarily solidify during the middle diffusion steps.

 Furthermore, we uncover several surprising emergent behaviors in video reasoning models that are strikingly similar to those observed in early studies of Large Language Models (LLMs).
 First, these models exhibit a form of \textbf{working memory} that is crucial for tasks requiring persistent references (\eg, object permanence).
-Second, we observe that video models can \textbf{self-correct} errors during the CoS reasoning process, rather than committing to incorrect trajectories throughout generation.
+Second, we observe that video models can \textbf{self-correct} errors during the CoS reasoning process, rather than committing to incorrect trajectories.
 Third, video models exhibit a \textbf{"perception before action"} behavior, where early diffusion steps prioritize localizing target objects before subsequent steps perform more complex reasoning and manipulation.